limbernie/limbernie.github.io/_posts/2018-05-20-geminiinc-walkthrough.md

 SSRF refers to an attack where an attacker is able to send a crafted request to trick a vulnerable web application to perform an unanticipated action.

-In this case, we'd like to trick the web application to read local files such as `/etc/passwd` that we weren't able to, expose through PDF, using `wkhtmltopdf`.
+In this case, we'd like to trick the web application to read local files such as `/etc/passwd` that we weren't able to, expose through PDF using `wkhtmltopdf`.

 After scouring through the issues in the `wkhtmltopdf` GitHub project, I found issue [#3570](https://github.com/wkhtmltopdf/wkhtmltopdf/issues/3570) &mdash; _SSRF and file read with `wkhtmltoimage`_.
 In another stroke of luck, I found this [page](https://github.com/crackatoa/kertasgorengan/blob/master/catatan/SSRF%20wkhtml.md) (by googling for "wkhtmltoimage ssrf") that shows you how to exploit issue #3570.
 Although parts of the page were in Indonesian, the idea was so clear, it doesn't require translation. :wink: